-The Battery Guard Interface Connector has signals, in the above table, available to use in Third Party Electrical System.
+The FPBG Interface Connector has the signals in the following table available to use in third party electrical system.

 The connections must be done only to the wires behind the connector.
 The rest of the vehicle wiring must not be cut or tampered with.